awsdocs/amazon-rds-user-guide/doc_source/CHAP_GettingStarted.CreatingConnecting.MySQL.md

 # Creating a MySQL DB Instance and Connecting to a Database on a MySQL DB Instance<a name="CHAP_GettingStarted.CreatingConnecting.MySQL"></a>

 The easiest way to create a DB instance is to use the AWS Management Console\.
-Once you have created the DB instance, you can use standard MySQL utilities such as MySQL Workbench to connect to a database on the DB instance\.
+After you have created the DB instance, you can use standard MySQL utilities such as MySQL Workbench to connect to a database on the DB instance\.

 **Important**
-You must complete the tasks in the [Setting Up for Amazon RDS](CHAP_SettingUp.md) section before you can create or connect to a DB instance\.
+Before you can create or connect to a DB instance, you must complete the tasks in [Setting Up for Amazon RDS](CHAP_SettingUp.md)\.

 **Topics**
 + [Creating a MySQL DB Instance](#CHAP_GettingStarted.Creating.MySQL)